harmony-one/h/progress/rikako-hatoya.md

+2024-10-29 Tue: Continued working on replicating repos from Monday.
+Tested and researched more repos on human-level prompt engineering/personality injection such as worldsim and yousim.

 2024-10-28 Mon: Looked into 1bot and its grok model integration, also looked into backend for pump.fun.
 Continued research on Goatse, checking through infinite backroom, and its replica universal backroom repo and CLooI.

 ---